 The latest actuarial valuation of the scheme was at 31 March 2002.
 The assumptions which have the most significant effect on the result of the valuation are those relating to the rate of return on investment (i.e. the valuation rate of interest) and the rates of increase in salary and pensions.
 In relation to the past service liabilities the financial assumptions were derived from market yields prevailing at the valuation date.
 It was assumed that the valuation rate of interest would be 5.0% per annum, salary increases would be 3.7% per annum and pensions would increase by 2.7% per annum.
-In relation to the future service liabilities it was assumed that the valuation rate of interest would be 6.0% per annum, including an additional investment return assumption of 1% per annum, salary increases would be 3.7% per annum and pensions would increase by 2.7% per annum.
+In relation to the future service liabilities it was assumed that the valuation rate of interest would be 6.0% per annum, including an additional investment return assumption of 1% per annum, salary increases would be 3.7% per annum, salary increase by 2.7% per annum, and pensions would increase by 2.7% per annum, including an additional investment return assumption of 1% per annum, salary increases would be 3.7% per annum and pensions would increase by 2.7% per annum.
 The valuation was carried out using the projected unit method.

-At the valuation date the value of the assets of the scheme was £19,938 million and the value of the past service liabilities was £19,776 million leaving a surplus of assets of £162 million.
+At the valuation date the value of the assets of the scheme was $\pounds 19,938$ million and the value of the past service liabilities was $\pounds 19,776$ million leaving a surplus of assets of $\pounds 162$ million.
 The assets therefore were sufficient to cover 101% of the benefits which had accrued to members after allowing for expected future increase in earnings.